Samoset & Abel Elementary Schools

-At Harvest, loving our neighbor is a key formational belief.
-For more than six years, the people of Harvest have been turning our love outward, serving students and teachers of Samoset Elementary School.
+At Harvest, loving our neighbor is a key fundamental belief.
+The people of Harvest have been turning our love outward by serving students and teachers of Samoset Elementary School and Abel Elementary School in Manatee County.

 Harvest volunteers are a consistent presence in the lives of the students by providing students with extra attention so they can achieve their full potential.
 Volunteers serve children and assist teachers in the classroom with reading, math, writing and science, or other special projects.
 There are many opportunities to work directly with the children.